-The underlying in vest ment managers that the Related Funds access are each required to offer a well-defined, robust investment philosophy and process.
-We regularly monitor these managers, reviewing matters such as investment performance, portfolio holdings, compliance, changes to key investment personnel and business factors.
+The underlying investment managers that manage the assets in the Wholesale Funds are each required to offer a well-defined, robust investment philosophy and process.
+We regularly monitor these managers, reviewing matters such as investment performance, portfolio holdings, alignment with SI policy, compliance, changes to key investment personnel and business factors.
 The underlying investment managers may be changed at any time without notice to investors.
 The utilisation of a multi-manager strategy is intended to deliver more consistent risk adjusted performance to investors in the funds.

-Details of the managed funds we have chosen to invest into and the underlying investment managers that the Related Funds access, can be found in the 'Other Material Information - Underlying Investment Managers' document on Disclose.
+Details of the Wholesale Funds we have chosen to invest into, and the underlying investment managers that manage the assets in the Wholesale Funds, can be found in the 'Other Material Information - Underlying Investment Managers' document on the offer register on Disclose.